evandronm2/hello-world/README.md

 # me again

-just checking if I understood how to create new branches and how to merge them
+just checking if I understood how to create new branches and how to merge them ... thanks!